zoxpx/pxdocs/content/install-with-other/docker/shared/runc-configure-portworx.md

 hidden: true
 ---

-Now that you have downloaded and installed the PX OCI bundle, you can use the `px-runc install` command from the bundle to configure systemd to start PX runC.
+Now that you have downloaded and installed the Portworx OCI bundle, you can use the `px-runc install` command from the bundle to configure systemd to start Portworx.

 The _px-runc_ command is a helper-tool that does the following:

 1. Prepares the OCI directory for runc
-2. Prepares the runC configuration for PX
+2. Prepares the runC configuration for Portworx
-3. Uses systemd to start the PX OCI bundle
+3. Uses systemd to start the Portworx OCI bundle

 Installation example: